 From day one, my ponytail palm has been holding strong in the planter shelf in the abyss.
 She sat a good 2-3 feet away from the supplemental lighting and she was doing great.
 She was pushing out new growth every month.

 Although, I wouldn’t recommend any of these plants to be placed in a room without a window.
-If you’re looking for a plant to place in the bathroom and it doesn’t have a window, I would suggest either replacing the lightbulbs with grow lights (white not purple..heck, this isn’t the Seventies anymore), and keeping the lights on during the day.
+If you’re looking for a plant to place in the bathroom and it doesn’t have a window, I would suggest either replacing the lightbulbs with grow lights (white not purple..heck, this isn’t the Seventies anymore) or keeping the lights on during the day.

 Do you have any of these low-light houseplants listed above?
 If so, do you find these plants are working out for you in a low-light situation?